 I am a sucker for a good deal, which is probably why every summer we end up stocked with enough zucchini to feed a family of plant-eating dinosaurs.
-One more trip to the farmers market, where zucchini the size of my torso go for as little as $1, and we’re going to need a second refrigerator.
-My latest solution to handle our surplus: Chocolate Chip Paleo Zucchini Bread.
+One more trip to the farmers market and we’re going to need another refrigerator.
+Time to bake Chocolate Chip Paleo Zucchini Bread!